Your browser is unsupported

 About

-Dr. Diaz-Strong’s immigrant background has shaped her professional and research interests in education and immigration.
-For various years, she worked in the community college system developing and implementing programs to improve the success of underrepresented students, and her research focuses on the experiences of Latinx undocumented immigrants and the impact of immigration policy on their educational and developmental trajectories.
+Daysi Diaz-Strong’s immigrant background has shaped her professional and research interests in education and immigration.
+For various years, she worked in the community college system, developing and implementing programs to improve the success of underrepresented students.
+Her research focuses on the experiences of undocumented immigrants from Latin America and how immigration policy shapes their educational and developmental trajectories.

 Professional Interests

-Educational outcomes and experiences of Latinx undocumented immigrants
+• Educational outcomes and experiences of undocumented immigrants

-Impact of immigration policy on immigrants and immigrant families
+• The life course implications of immigration policy on undocumented immigrants

 Teaching Experience